opf/openproject/docs/installation-and-operations/system-requirements/README.md

 **Scaling horizontally**

-At some point simply increasing the resources of one single server may not be enough anymoe.
+At some point simply increasing the resources of one single server may not be enough anymore.

-In the _packaged installation_ you can run have multiple servers running OpenProject.
-They will need to share an external database, memcached and file storage, however.
+In the _packaged installation_ you can have multiple servers running OpenProject.
+They will need to share an external database, memcached and file storage (e.g. via NFS), however.

 One way to scale the _docker_ installation is to use [docker Swarm](/installation-and-operations/installation/docker/#docker-swarm).